Alstom Coradia: Canada

 Canada was the first country in North America to operate Coradia trains, with OC Transpo in Ottawa deploying six diesel Coradia LINTs on the O-Train Trillium Line in 2015 to replace the previous Bombardier Talent trains, and have subsequently also been used on O-Train Line 4 to the airport since 2025.

 The private Charlevoix Railway, in Québec, temporarily operated hydrogen based iLINTs as a demonstration in the summer of 2023.

 United States

 Metra is purchasing 200 bilevel Coradia passenger cars and has an option to purchase 300 more, while Virginia Railway Express—who partnered with Metra on the procurement—is purchasing 21 bilevel Coradia trailer cars with an option for another 44 trailers and 4 cab control cars.

 Africa

 Algeria

-In 2018, Coradia trains were introduced in Algeria.
-The SNTF acquired 17 trains for their long trips between Algiers-Oran starting from March 2018 and Algiers-Batna starting from May 2018.
-The company is also planning to use Coradia trains between Algiers-Setif.
-SNTF named the project "Coradia ELDJAZAÏR".
+SNTF ZZe-03, a Coradia Polyvalent, in 2023.

+In July 2015, the Société Nationale des Transports Ferroviaires (SNTF), Algeria's national railway operator, placed an order with Alstom for the supply of 17 bi-mode Coradia Polyvalent trainsets for use on mainline and intercity services.
+Dynamic testing for the trains started in December 2017 at the Velim railway test circuit, and the first train was delivered to the SNTF on January 29, 2018.
+The fleet entered service on the national rail network on March 2, 2018.

+The trains are designated as the Class ZZe under the SNTF's classification system, with series numbers ZZe-01 to ZZe-17.